fpgmaas/deptry/docs/usage.md

 ## Excluding files and directories

 To determine issues with imported modules and dependencies, _deptry_ will scan the working directory and its subdirectories recursively for `.py` and `.ipynb` files, so it can extract the imported modules from those files.
-Any files solely used for development purposes, such as files used for unit testing, should not be scanned.
+Any file solely used for development purposes, such as a file used for unit testing, should not be scanned.
 By default, the directories
 `venv`, `.venv`, `.direnv`, `tests`, `.git` and the file `setup.py` are excluded.

+By default, _deptry_ also reads entries in `.gitignore` file, to ignore any pattern present in the file, similarly to what `git` does.

 To ignore other directories and files than the defaults, use the `--exclude` (or `-e`) flag.
 The argument can either be one long regular expression, or it can be reused multiple times to pass multiple smaller regular expressions.
 The paths should be specified as paths relative to the directory _deptry_ is running in, without the trailing `./`.
 An example: